 Museum & genealogy library.
 Willie's Grocery exhibit, country school house, Pietenpol hangar & aircraft, Oliver tractor collection, antique agricultural equipment, sinkhole exhibit.
 Near the start of the Root River Bike Trail.
 Open Tuesday-Saturday 9am-4pm.
 No admission charge to the museum.

 A melodrama presented by the Country Road Players, 1840s military camp, cannon drills, 5K walk/run on Saturday, Conestoga wagon, tepees & lodges, hunters, trappers, blacksmith, trade blankets, potter, scrimshaw artist, ropemaker, basketmaking, spinning, Period instruments & music, games and contests.

 Home of John Froelich's invention of the first gasoline tractor.
 Tour highlights 1891 General Store and Post Office, replicas of Froelich's first tractor, 1866 one room school, blacksmith shop and warehouse, railroad depot and train cars, barn and semi building.
-Open May 12 - Sept 30: Monday, Thursday, Friday and Saturday 10am-5pm & Sunday 11am-5pm plus first two weekends in October.
+Open from the second weekend in May through the last full weekend in September, and the first two weekends in October.